aiyumi/aiyumi.github.io/posts/installing-orca-on-slackware-14-0.en.md

         # sbopkg -V aiyumisb/local

-4. Copy the ".sqf" files from "sbopkg-queuefiles" to "/var/lib/sbopkg/queues".
+4. Copy the ".sqf" files from "sbopkg-queuefiles" to "/var/lib/sbopkg/queues."

         # cp sbopkg-queuefiles/aiyumisb/accessibility/*.sqf /var/lib/sbopkg/queues

 5. Uninstall (by using "removepkg") the following packages which have important options disabled and need recompiling:

-    * gobject-introspection: the versiom from Slackware conflicts with Gnome-Python and aborts compilation during "make".
+    * gobject-introspection: the versiom from Slackware conflicts with Gnome-Python and aborts compilation during "make."

     * pygobject: comes with introspection disabled.

-6. Recompile said packages by using the SlackBuilds you just downloaded (they're in the "libraries" directory and are already edited with the proper settings), then install each one with "installpkg".
+6. Recompile said packages by using the SlackBuilds you just downloaded (they're in the "libraries" directory and are already edited with the proper settings), then install each one with "installpkg."

     Note: If you use Firefox, you'll unfortunately have to recompile it.
 The package from Slackware comes with accessibility disabled to save compile time or something like that (oops!).
 But it's not in my repo, so you'll have to copy the script from Slackware and replace "--disable-accessibility" with "--enable-accessibility" in the "./configure" part.
 Be prepared, because it takes really long (it took three hours on my 1.6Ghz single core netbook, and an hour on my 2.8Ghz quad core desktop).